yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/google-message.md

 :::note
-The brand name will not be visible when the bot goes live on GBM.
-It is only used for verification purposes.
+The brand name will be visible when the bot goes live on GBM.
+The name of the brand's POC won't be viisible, it is used only for verification purposes.
 :::

 ### 3. Enter bot details